Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Law enforcement conduct

 Several demonstrators and members of the press alleged that the Minneapolis police used excessive force and retaliation.
 Two Minneapolis police officers faced disciplinary actions related to the riot response.
 One police officer received disciplinary action for speaking anonymously with a news reporter about what she viewed as a toxic workplace culture at the police department.
 A second officer received disciplinary action for failing to report that they hit two people with rubber bullets three days after Floyd's murder.
 Approximately 550 complaints were filed against law enforcement for tactics used against protesters during the two-week period following Floyd's murder, such as the firing of less-lethal munitions, tear gas, and use of excessive force on demonstrators who were engaging in peaceful activities.

-The United States Justice Department announced on April 21, 2021, an investigation of the City of Minneapolis and Minneapolis Police Department for excessive force used against those engaging in activities protected by the First Amendment.
+The United States Justice Department announced in mid 2021, an investigation of the City of Minneapolis and Minneapolis Police Department for excessive force used against those engaging in activities protected by the First Amendment.
+Its report, released in 2023, found that they city's police had a pattern and practice of using deadly and other force excessively, of disproportionately searching and stopping Black and Native American people, of violating the free-speech rights of protesters, and of discriminating against people with behavior health disabilities during emergency responses.
+About the report, Attorney General Merrick Garland said that “the patterns and practices we observed made what happened to George Floyd possible".
+The city and the U.S. Department of Justice's Civil Rights Division entered into a consent decree to bring federal oversight of policy reforms.
+In 2025, the second Trump administration, with approval of U.S. District Judge Paul Magnuson, dissolved the arrangement.